LukeLIN-web/LukeLIN-web.github.io/_pages/about.md

 Hello & Welcome!:)

-I obtained my MSCS degree at [King Abdullah University of Science and Technology](https://www.kaust.edu.sa/en) in 2023.
+I earned my MSCS degree at [King Abdullah University of Science and Technology](https://www.kaust.edu.sa/en) in 2023.
 I obtained my bachelor's degree from [Zhejiang University](https://www.zju.edu.cn/) in 2022.
-I obtained Second-Class Scholarships in 2020 and 2021, with no more than 8% of students awarded.
-My research interests include Machine Learning Systems and graph neural networks.
+I was honored to receive Second-Class Scholarships in both 2020 and 2021, with no more than 8% of students awarded.

 In my daily life, I have great passions for frisbee and writing.
 Here is my [medium](https://medium.com/@juyi.lin/).